-Members of the public who desire to utilize electronic visual aids to supplement their oral presentations are encouraged to provide display-ready material to the City Clerk by 12:00 noon on the day of the meeting.
-Data provided to the City Clerk later than 12:00 noon will be accepted provided that it is practical for staff, during regular business hours, to verify that the data is free of viruses and that it is compatible with the City's computer system.
+Members of the public who desire to utilize electronic visual aids to supplement their oral presentations are encouraged to provide displayready material to the City Clerk by 12:00 noon on the day of the meeting.
+No data provided to the City Clerk later than 12:00 noon will be accepted.
 Staff may recommend that the presenter produce hard copies of their materials and present the copies to Council during their presentations.

-- 1.3.8.1 Electronic presentations must be provided in a format that can be read on a standard PC-compatible computer running Microsoft Windows or Microsoft Office. - 1.3.8.2 Upon receipt, the City Clerk will promptly transmit electronic visual aids to the City's Information Technology Division for a determination as to whether the material is free of viruses.

-- 1.3.8.3 Staff shall preload and queue the electronic visual aid in the City's media system and display it when the public member is called upon to speak. - 1.3.8.4 Members of the public shall not be permitted to connect equipment, devices, or storage media directly to the City's computer system during a live Council meeting. - 1.3.8.5 Members of the public shall not be permitted to access the internet from the City's computer equipment. - 1.3.8.7 Nothing in this Policy is intended to warrant or otherwise guarantee that electronic visual aids will successfully display at a City Council meeting.
+- 1.3.8.1.
+Electronic presentations must be provided in a format that can be read on a standard PC-compatible computer running Microsoft Windows or Microsoft Office. - 1.3.8.2.
+Upon receipt, the City Clerk will promptly transmit electronic visual aids to the City's Information Technology Division for a determination as to whether the material is free of viruses. - 1.3.8.3.
+Staff shall preload and queue the electronic visual aid in the City's media system and display it when the public member is called upon to speak. - 1.3.8.4.
+Members of the public shall not be permitted to connect equipment, devices, or storage media directly to the City's computer system during a live Council meeting. - 1.3.8.5.
+Members of the public shall not be permitted to access the internet from the City's computer equipment. - 1.3.8.6.
+Nothing in this Policy is intended to warrant or otherwise guarantee that electronic visual aids will successfully display at a City Council meeting.
 Members of the public are urged to have hard copies of their presentations available at the City Council meetings in the event a media system malfunction occurs.